President of Romania: Powers and duties

 In the exercise of his functions, the president issues decrees.
-Decrees issued under Article 91 (1) and (2), Article 92 (2) and (3), Article 93 (1), and Article 94 a), b) and d) of the Constitution must be countersigned by the Prime Minister in order to take effect.
+Decrees issued under Article 91 (1) and (2), Article 92 (2) and (3), Article 93 (1), and Article 94 a), b) and d) of the Constitution must be countersigned by the Prime Minister to take effect.

 Impeachment

-An incumbent president who severely violates the Constitution may be suspended by the Parliament in joint session.
-If the suspension motion passes, there is a call for a referendum of impeachment within no more than 30 days from the suspension.
+An incumbent president who severely violates the Constitution may be suspended by the Parliament in a joint session.
+If the suspension motion passes, there is a call for a referendum of impeachment within no more than 30 days of the suspension.

 If the Senate and Chamber of Deputies, in joint session, accuse the president of high treason, the president is suspended from powers and duties by right.
 The accusations are judged by the High Court of Cassation and Justice.
 The incumbent president is dismissed by right if found guilty of high treason.

 History

 The suspension and impeachment procedure has been implemented three times.
 The first time regarded President Ion Iliescu, following a statement regarding the returning of the illegally confiscated properties during the years of the Socialist Republic of Romania to the original owners or their heirs.
 This first attempt in 1995 did not pass the vote in Parliament.

 The second attempt was successful, with the person suspended being Traian Băsescu, in office as of April 2007.
-He became the first president to successfully be suspended and also the first to face an impeachment vote before the people, regarding issues with supposed unconstitutional acts.
+He became the first president to successfully be suspended and also the first to face an impeachment vote before the people regarding issues with supposed unconstitutional acts.
 The impeachment plebiscite was held on 19 May 2007, and Băsescu survived the impeachment attempt.
 The result was the rejection of the proposal by 24.94% in favor to 75.06% opposed.

-The third attempt lead to a second successful suspension in July 2012, again against Traian Băsescu.
-The referendum was held on 29 July 2012, and the results were 88.7% in favor and 11.3% opposed, with voter turnout calculated to be 46.24%; below the 50% + one vote threshold required at the time the referendum was held.
+The third attempt led to a second successful suspension in July 2012, again against Traian Băsescu.
+The referendum was held on 29 July 2012, and the results were 88.7% in favor and 11.3% opposed, with voter turnout calculated to be 46.24%, below the 50% + one vote threshold required at the time the referendum was held.
 The Constitutional Court did not give a verdict on the validation of the referendum at the time, citing irregularities in the permanent electoral lists.
-On 21 August, the Court deemed the referendum invalid, and again Băsescu prevailed from being ousted.
+On 21 August, the Court deemed the referendum invalid, and again, Băsescu prevailed from being ousted.

+A proposal for a fourth attempt culminated with Klaus Iohannis resigning as President of Romania on 12 February 2025 in order to "not create a divided Romania".